Rudolf Rechsteiner (1958) is chairman of Ethos’ foundation board since 2018.

 Appointed by the Caisse Paritaire de Prévoyance de l'Industrie et de la Construction (CPPIC)

 Aldo Ferrari is a Swiss certified social insurance specialist.
-He is a member of the executive board of the Unia trade union since 2011 and its vice president since 2012.
+He is a member of the executive board of the Unia trade union since 2011 and its vice-chairman since 2012.
 From 2005 to 2010, he was regional head of the canton of Vaud at Unia.
 Prior to that, Aldo Ferrari was trade union secretary and regional head of the canton of Vaud at the Industry & Construction trade union from 1996 to 2004.

 Andrea Frost-Hirschi (1959) is member of Ethos’ foundation board since June 2018 as the representative of the Pension Fund of the Canton of Bern (Bernische Pensionskasse).